EthanTHoben/EthanTHoben.github.io/_pages/story-2.md

 Photo of a Patriot Battery

 Another intersting coincidence is that during my college internship at UAH, I worked on a program called [IBCS](https://www.northropgrumman.com/what-we-do/land/integrated-battle-command-system-ibcs), aka the Integrated Battle Command system, and once again crossed paths with Glenn's work, as I had some dealings with Patriot Systems.

+Eventually, Glenn left Nichols and joined NASA, where he continued his work as a electrical engineer, eventually becoming the Lead Engineer and EMI Lab Manager for the Marshall Space Flight Center's EMI Test Facility.

+After I found the book and the obituary, I wanted to contact the familt to let them know the book was in good hands, as I could tell that Glenn cared for his books, as the condition was flawless despite him aquiring the book in 1996.

+The issue, however, is that I have no social media, no facebook, no instagram, the only thing I have is linkedin basically.
+Luckily, I have my personal social media research assitant, my Mom (Jokes, but she was helpful in this case).
+She was able to contact Glenn's wife, Maria, and get into contact.
+It is because of Maria's reccomendation that I have my own personal library stamp, a gift from my Mom.

+TODO: More info on Glenns career, specifically programs he supported over his career at nasa

+TODO: intervie Maria Shelby for more details

+TODO: add Glenns family details, service, hobbies, etc to flush out article